smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 "Your morning meal," the Captain announced, though his tone suggested this was a chore rather than a courtesy.
 "Eat quickly.
 King Minos wishes to inspect your progress before the sun reaches its zenith."

 Daedalus's head snapped up, stylus clattering to the table.
 "Progress?
-But we've only just—"
+But we've only just-"

 "The King," the Captain said with the flat finality of carved stone, "does not concern himself with your timeline.
 He concerns himself with results."
-His flint-gray eyes fixed on Sisyphus.
+His flint-gray eyes fixed on Daedalus.
 "Both of you will present yourselves in the throne room at the tenth hour.
-Come prepared to demonstrate your... understanding of the project's requirements."
+Come prepared to demonstrate your understanding of the project's requirements."

 The guards deposited the tray and filed out, but the Captain lingered in the doorway.
 His hand rested on his sword hilt as he studied them both with the patient gaze of a predator sizing up prey.